Article

 Instead of just one frustration, chronic pain is what seems to be an endless cycle of challenges; a series of frustrations.

-Another one being the difficulty it is to treat this type of pain medically.
+Another one is the difficulty it is to treat this type of pain medically.
 Many find that one treatment ‘works,’ only to fall short later.
-Or, a treatment works sort-of or partially, if we’re lucky.
+Or, a treatment works sort of or partially, if we’re lucky.

 Sound depressing?
 It certainly is for many suffering from chronic, or persistent, a term I prefer, pain.